-Maidenhead Sailing Club is on Lakeside, Summerleaze Road in Maidenhead.
+Maidenhead Sailing Club is on Lakeside on Summerleaze Road.
 The lake is about 51 acres and there are organised races most weeks throughout the year.
-There are two full day sailing events held every year where club members compete for special trophies, plus fun events like a marathon team race.

-St. Mary’s Church can be found tucked away at the bottom of the High Street, at the rear of Hinds Meadow car park and The Bear pub.
-St Mary’s is still the Borough Church and as such is used for ceremonial services such as Remembrance Day, Battle of Britain Day, and the Mayor and Corporation…
+St Mary’s Church can be found tucked away at the bottom of the High Street, at the rear of Hinds Meadow car park and The Bear pub.

-York Stream runs right through the centre of Maidenhead and under the end of the High Street.
-It has recently (2017) been fully renovated and cleaned up, and new apartments built at the end of the High Street.
+York Stream runs right through the centre of Maidenhead and under the end of the High Street at Chapel Arches.

 Commemorating those who were killed during the First and Second World Wars, this memorial is located outside the Town Hall in the centre of Maidenhead.